DEMON1A/GmailBruterV2/README.md

 list:PassList.txt
 time:10
 ```

+## When GmailBruter Creates a Successful Brute-Force Attack?
+- @Alvin-22 did point out that.
+GmailBruter will only work only on accounts with "less secure apps" option enabled on your account. at the current time to protect your gmail account from brute-force attacks all you need to disable this option if it's enabled on your account. for full details about disabling "less secure apps" option. please follow this article: https://support.google.com/accounts/answer/6010255?hl=en

 ## What Should I Do If The SMTP Conncetion Disconnectes?
 - You Should Wait Sometime Until You Get Unblock From Gmail SMTP.
 Or Use Any VPN But I Would Suggest Using VPNs While Brute-Forcing.